Methylphenidate or Dexmethylphenidate (Concerta, Ritalin and others)

 - Atomoxetine (Strattera®), caffeine, alcohol, phenylephrine, fluoxetine (Prozac®), bupropion (Wellbutrin®), venlafaxine (Effexor®), duloxetine (Cymbalta®), Modafinil (Provigil®), and armodafinil (Nuvigil®)

-Methylphenidate or dexmethylphenidate may increase the levels and effects of: some seizure medications such as phenobarbital or phenytoin, coumadin, and tricyclic antidepressants such as desipramine or clomipramine.
+Methylphenidate or dexmethylphenidate may increase the levels and effects of: some seizure medications such as phenobarbital or phenytoin, warfarin, and tricyclic antidepressants such as desipramine or clomipramine.

 Methylphenidate or dexmethylphenidate may decrease the levels and effects of: some blood pressure medications such as clonidine, guanfacine, guanethidine and guanadrel.

-How long does it take for methylphenidate or dexmethylphenidate?
+How long does it take for methylphenidate or dexmethylphenidate to work?

 Although you may experience beneficial effects from methylphenidate or dexmethylphenidate within a few days of starting the medication, it often takes several weeks to get the full effect of the medication.
 Your healthcare provider may also need to adjust gradually the dose to find the dose that works best for you.